 Working papers

-Abstract: We explore whether a civic integration component dedicated to labour market training (the ONA) boosts refugees' economic outcomes and the quality of firms they work for.
-Using linked employer-employee administrative data from 2014 to 2021 for the Netherlands and Regression Discontinuity design we find that taking the ONA sped up the economic integration of refugees for 3 years in terms of increased employment probability, hours worked and higher hourly wages.
-We further show that taking the ONA results in refugees working for larger, less labour-intensive and less routine-task-intensive firms and experiencing increased job stability.
-The ONA benefits male and female refugees and particularly those from Syria.
+Abstract: We explore whether a civic integration exam component dedicated to labor market training, namely the ONA - a type of job search assistance program, boosts refugees’ economic outcomes and the quality of firms they work for.
+Using linked employer-employee (monthly) data from 2014 to 2021 for the Netherlands and Regression Discontinuity design, we find that taking the ONA sped up and deepened the economic integration of refugees for at least 3 years in terms of increased employment probability and higher hourly wages.
+We further show that taking the ONA results in refugees working for larger, less routine-task intensive, higher wage firms.
+These results reflect improvements in both match efficiency and match quality.
+The ONA therefore does more than reduce search frictions: it equips refugees with the knowledge to navigate the labor market effectively and find employment that aligns better with their existing abilities and human capital.

 Abstract: Benefitting from the quasi-random allocation of refugees and utilising administrative data on the universe of refugees, we analyse the factors that influenced refugees’ decision to legally integrate.
 We focus on the role played by initial assignment location and use two measures of legal integration: i) whether or not an individual passed the civic integration exam; ii) whether full naturalisation occurred.
 We find that refugees allocated to urban areas are more likely to integrate.
 The presence of employed co-nationals in the same assignment location increases this probability further.
 The positive density effect is robust to controlling for public attitudes and amenities, and endogeneity checks.